gioh-mkv/obsidian-storyteller-suite/README.md

 *   **Markdown-Based:** All data is stored as standard Markdown files with YAML frontmatter within your vault, ensuring data longevity and interoperability.
 *   **Visual Interface:** Modern, card-based display in the dashboard for quick visual reference, including images and key details.

+## Groups Feature

+The Storyteller Suite plugin now supports **Groups**—collections of characters, events, and locations that can be managed together.
+Groups are shared across all entity types and can be used to organize your story world by factions, teams, timelines, or any custom grouping.

 ![Screenshot 1](https://raw.githubusercontent.com/SamW7140/obsidian-storyteller-suite/master/screenshots/Screenshot1.png)
 ![Screenshot 2](https://raw.githubusercontent.com/SamW7140/obsidian-storyteller-suite/master/screenshots/Screenshot2.png)
 ![Screenshot 3](https://raw.githubusercontent.com/SamW7140/obsidian-storyteller-suite/master/screenshots/Screenshot3.png)